Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 - Specify the quantity of each book I want to add to my cart so I can order multiple copies of a book with one click.
 - Search for books, so I can quickly find if what I'm looking for is available.
 - Pay for my order using my bank card, with as few barriers to this transaction as possible.
-- View my order history so I can see when I made previous purchases, what I ordered and how much I paid.
 - Receive a visual cue confirming my order, so I know it's been processed correctly.
-- Save and update personal details to my account, such as my shipping address so I can checkout quickly in the future.
 - View detailed information about each book in the store, to help decide if it's right for me.

 ### Store owner